mozeir/eir-docpile/README.md

-# eir-docpile
-Document pile of the project
+# Document piles of Eir

+General documents like architecture, project overview, community affairs will be here.

+Each genere wil also has its own content page via GitHub.io.